apache/spark/docs/mllib-naive-bayes.md

 which is typically used for [document classification](http://nlp.stanford.edu/IR-book/html/htmledition/naive-bayes-text-classification-1.html).
 Within that context, each observation is a document and each feature represents a term whose value is the frequency of the term.
-Feature values must be nonnegative to represent term frequencies.
 [Additive smoothing](http://en.wikipedia.org/wiki/Lidstone_smoothing) can be used by setting the parameter $\lambda$ (default to $1.0$).
 For document classification, the input feature vectors are usually sparse, and sparse vectors should be supplied as input to take advantage of